skylabneocat/skylabneocat/README.md

 ###

 <p align="left">I’m passionate about safeguarding people’s privacy and dedicated to making a positive impact.
-I have a strong interest in computers, technology, and software, and I’m always striving to find real-world solutions in the most neat way possible.<br><br>- 🔭 I'm aspiring to become a cybersecurity engineer<br>- 📚 I'm currently a Freshman Computer Science Student<br>- ⚡ I'm interested in computers, software, AI,  and cybersecurity</p>
+I have a strong interest in computers, technology, and software, and I’m always striving to find real-world solutions in the most neat way possible.<br><br>- 🔭 I'm aspiring to become a cybersecurity engineer<br>- 📚 I'm currently a 1st year Computer Science Student<br>- ⚡ I'm interested in computers, software, AI,  and cybersecurity</p>

 ###